|Location||Operator||CTP Consolidation Entity||Other JV Participants|

 With the commissioning of the Dingo Gas Field and Pipeline culminating in the granting of the Consent to Operate, the Dingo Gas Sales Agreement became unconditional with commencement starting 1 April 2015.

-Due to the proximity to the Dingo Gas Field and associated infrastructure, these satellite prospects are very attractive to Central as they could provide incremental reserves in the event of drilling success.
+Due to the proximity to the Dingo Gas Field and associated infrastructure, these satellite prospects are very attractive to Central as they could provide incremental reserves/resources in the event of drilling success.
 Additional seismic is required to delineate these leads, which are currently estimated to be of a similar size to the Dingo Gas Field.

 Dingo 1 is currently suspended above the Arumbera Sandstone due to casing collapse.
 The Dingo 1 Re-entry will be part of the CY2020 exploration programme and target the Pioneer and Areyonga formations which flowed gas from the Ooraminna structure to the northeast.
 Once the Pioneer and Areyonga formations have been evaluated, they will be plugged and abandoned with the Dingo 1 Re-entry well able to produce from the Arumbera Sandstone.

 Central believes data gathered during production will materially increase the resources in the field, leading to the opportunity to capture additional sales contracts.
 Exploration opportunities beneath Dingo Gas Field or in satellite structures as well as at undrilled deeper reservoir levels in the Orange structure have the potential to add significant reserves/resources and value by leveraging off the infrastructure now owned by Central.